jamie-allen/cpu_caches/preso/presentation.md

 !SLIDE transition=blindY
 # Cache Lines
 .notes A dirty cache line is not present in any other processor's cache; clean copies of the same cache line can reside in arbitrarily many caches.
 A cache line that has been modified has a dirty flag set to true, set to false when sent to main memory.
 Be careful about what's on them, because if a line holds multiple variables and the state of one changes, coherency must be maintained.
 Kills performance for parallel threads on an SMP machine.
 Memory data is transferred to caches in 64 bit blocks, while a cache line is typically 64 bytes, therefore 8 transfers per cache line.
 The blocks of a line arrive at different times, ~every 4 CPU cycles.
 If the word in the line required is in the last block, that's about 30 cycles or more after the first word arrives.
 However, the memory controller is free to request the blocks in a different order.
 The processor can specify the "critical word",  and the block that word resides in can be retrieved first for the cache line by the memory controller.
-The program has the data it needs and can continue while the rest of the line is retrieved and the cache is not yet in a consistent state, called "Critical Word First & Early Restart.".
-Note that with pre-fetching, the critical word is not known - if the processor request the cach line while the pre-fetching is in transit, it will not be able to influence the block ordering and will hav to wait until the critical word arrives in order.
+The program has the data it needs and can continue while the rest of the line is retrieved and the cache is not yet in a consistent state, called "Critical Word First & Early Restart".
+Note that with pre-fetching, the critical word is not known - if the processor request the cache line while the pre-fetching is in transit, it will not be able to influence the block ordering and will hav to wait until the critical word arrives in order.
 Position in the cache line matters, faster to be at the front than the rear.

 * Most commonly 64 contiguous bytes, can be 32-256.
 * Look out for false sharing